Charro: Etymology

-In the first edition of the RAE dictionary published in 1780, that definition was maintained, defining the word as: "the rough and rustic person, as villagers tend to be”; but they would add a second meaning for the first time: "adjective that is applied to some things that are too laden with decoration and in bad taste".
-Thus, the word "charro" was used in the 18th century as an insult or derogatory nickname for country folk, who are considered coarse, rude, and rustic; and for things that overly decorated and in bad taste; synonymous with the English words: “hick”, “bumpkin”, “yokel”, “boor”, “garish”, “gaudy”, “tasteless” and “ridiculous”.
+In the first edition of the RAE dictionary published in 1780, that definition was maintained, defining the word as: "the rough and rustic person, as villagers tend to be"; but they would add a second meaning for the first time: "adjective that is applied to some things that are too laden with decoration and in bad taste".
+Thus, the word "charro" was used in the 18th century as an insult or derogatory nickname for country folk, who were considered coarse, rude, and rustic; and for things that overly decorated and in bad taste; synonymous with the English words: "hick", "bumpkin", "yokel", "boor", "garish", "gaudy", "tasteless" and "ridiculous".

-In 1745, the Basque Jesuit, Manuel Larramendi, argued that the word was of Basque origin and that it meant: "vile and despicable thing", and wrote that country people and villagers were called that out of contempt.
-While the historian and philosopher Antonio de Capmany y Montpalau, argued that the origin of the word was Arabic and that it originally meant "bad of moral malice and of customs" passing on to the Spanish to mean “artistic malice”, thus something "charro" is the same as something gaudy and tasteless.
+In 1745, the Basque Jesuit, Manuel Larramendi, argued the word was of Basque origin, and it meant, "vile and despicable thing."
+He wrote that country people and villagers were called that word out of contempt.

+The historian and philosopher Antonio de Capmany y Montpalau, argued that the origin of the word was Arabic and that it originally meant, "bad of moral malice and of customs," passing on to the Spanish to mean "artistic malice."
+Thus something "charro" is the same as something gaudy and tasteless.

-In Mexico, the word is documented since the late 18th century, originally used as a derogatory term to refer to the Rancheros, the horsemen that inhabited the countryside and haciendas and who carried out all their tasks on horseback, because, as country people, they were perceived as ignorant, crude and unsophisticated.
-Over time, though, the word charro evolved in Mexico until it was redefined, going from a derogatory adjective to a complimentary noun, synonymous with Ranchero, skilled vaquero and superb horseman.
-In 1850, the Spanish historian and writer based in Mexico, Niceto de Zamacois, defined what Charro was in Mexico, as:
+In Mexico, the word has been documented since the late 18th century, originally used as a derogatory term to refer to the Rancheros, the horsemen who inhabited the countryside and haciendas, who carried out all their tasks on horseback; as country people, they were perceived as ignorant, crude, and unsophisticated.
+Over time, the word charro evolved in Mexico until it was redefined, going from a derogatory adjective to a complimentary noun, synonymous with Ranchero, skilled vaquero, and superb horseman.
+In 1850, the Spanish historian and writer Niceto de Zamacois, based in Mexico, defined what Charro meant in Mexico: